benjamincmorris/personal-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third year doctoral student in Developmental Psychology at the University of Chicago.
+I am a doctoral student in Developmental Psychology at the University of Chicago.
 I work with Alex Shaw at the [DIBS Lab](https://www.dibslab.uchicago.edu/) and Dan Yurovsky at the [Communication and Learning Lab](https://callab.uchicago.edu/).

 Broadly, I am interested in the intersection between language and social cognition across development.
 My current work explores the language cues that children use to infer others' mental-states, as well as how children adapt language to a listener's mental-states.
 Methodologically, I rely on behavioral experiments with adults and children, corpus analysis, and computational modeling.